You are $75 away from free shipping

 If you’d like to opt for a no makeup, makeup look, feel free to skip this step.
 Otherwise, you’ll want to apply eye shadow and eyeliner before mascara, or you could end up with lashes covered in shadow fallout—and that’ll just add more time to your makeup routine.
 Sweep a neutral shadow from the L’Oréal Paris Colour Riche Monos Eyeshadow collection onto your lids, then use the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in Black for an invisible eyeliner effect.
 This technique, called tightlining, is created by gently pulling up on your eyelid and lining directly on your upper waterline.

 Obviously, this tutorial is all about the lashes, which means you’ll want to make use of a lash primer.
-Trust us, this one extra step in your makeup routine is seriously worth it.
+Trust us, adding this one extra step to your makeup routine is seriously worth it.
 (Not convinced?
 Check out our article, How to Apply Makeup Primer: The Complete Guide.)
 A single coat of the L’Oréal Paris Voluminous Lash Paradise™ Mascara Primer/Base can help your mascara apply more smoothly and can boost its effects, too.

 You knew this was coming—it’s time for mascara.
 Try the L’Oréal Paris Voluminous Lash Paradise™ Washable Mascara.
 Place the brush at the base of your lashes, then gently sweep up to the tip, being sure to completely coat your lashes and cover up any visible pink from the primer.
 For an added boost of boldness, brush on an extra coat.